Manchester-Essex Professional Development

 - Required/Suggested District Coursework

 - This coursework directly relates to district and school improvement goals as well as to existing district programs.
 The coursework may be required for teachers as part of their induction program and strongly suggested for professional status teachers.
-The district will cover the costs associated with this coursework (ex.
-The Skillful Teacher).
+The district will cover the costs associated with this coursework.
 Professional development points will be available.

 Teacher Induction Program